bswhitneyWM/Data410-Project4/index.md

     return output_new
 ```

 Unfortunately for this project I did not have the time and computing power to sweep for the best hyperparameters for each of the models I was using.
-Instead I just manually tuned the hyperparameters, such as the number of estimators in a random forest or the number of times boosting would occur, until I couldn't easily improve the results.
+Instead, I just manually tuned the hyperparameters, such as the number of estimators in a random forest or the number of times boosting would occur, until I couldn't easily improve the results.
 For every multiple boosting combination of regressors, I performed a 10-fold crossvalidation and recorded the average mean squared error (MSE) and mean absolute error (MAE).
 The code for the linear regression and random forest combination is shown below, and all the other combinations followed the same structure with the only change being the regressors that were being used in the multiple boosting.

 ```python
 # Set Hyperparameters